"A model of chivalry in the lawless south, a beacon of

 |Other Religions||Imarus, Sarreth|

-Garrison is an independent city/fortress which has charged itself with the unending duty of preventing Coalition activity west of Garrison.
+Garrison is an independent city/fortress which sits at the mouth of the Befouled River.
+The citizenry here have charged themselves with the unending duty of preventing Coalition activity west of Garrison.
 The largest and most impressive building in the independent city of Garrison is the Garrison Keep itself, for which the city is named.
 The Garrison Keep is the second largest building in all of Ithria.
 Only the Citadel in Duthelm is larger.
 This ancient building is a leftover from the days of the Great War.
-It is the last Traxxian fortress left standing and was the last to be built, incorporating many unique architectural developments into its design.
 This immense fortress houses a great deal of the citys functions.
 Within these stone walls is the entire government and a vast majority of its military.
 The top floor of this grand castle houses the conference rooms in which Lord Tretiach meets with his knights and councilors.

 In the very center of this immense building is a large circular chamber with three levels of balconies and several walkways that criss cross overhead.
 All major corridors within the keep meet in this chamber which is called the Great Hall.
 Many of the business inside can be found here.